martakisalex/git/git.md

 ## Emergency Branch

-Now imagine that we are not yet done with hello-world-images, but we need to fix an error on master.
+Now imagine that we are not yet done with git-branch-tutorial, but we need to fix an error on master.

-I don't want to mess with master directly, and I do not want to mess with hello-world-images, since it is not done yet.
+I don't want to mess with master directly, and I do not want to mess with git-branch-tutorial, since it is not done yet.

 So we create a new branch to deal with the emergency: